J F Drake State Community and Technical College

 - Drake?s mission is to provide vocational-technical education through academic and occupational training, from basic education through two-year technical programs.
 Students develop marketable skills in vocational-technical areas at J. F. Drake, one of a network of forty postsecondary institutions of its kind in the state of Alabama.
 The 30-acre campus houses eight buildings.

-- The teacher population of 53 teachers has grown by 6% over five years.
+- The teacher population of 53 teachers has stayed relatively flat over five years.

 |J F Drake State Community and Technical College||(AL) Community College Avg.|